05e/sort-visualizer/README.md

 Skeleton project folder by lutrarutra https://github.com/lutrarutra/SFML-Project-Template

 ## To Do:
-- Merge sort crashes on Windows
-- Crash on startup on Windows (after window resize patch)
-- Column colors bug on wide windows
 - Closing window while sorting stalls
 - N. of columns as user input?
 - More algorithms?